1. Personal Information

 - secure web forms when collecting personal and sensitive information.

-- We will destroy or de-identify personal information it no longer requires unless our firm is otherwise required or authorised by law to retain the information.
+We will destroy or de-identify personal information we no longer require unless our firm is otherwise required or authorised by law to retain the information.

 7. Social Media Communications

 We may communicate with you by social media, forums and other interactive platforms (such as LinkedIn and Facebook).
 Any personal information you disclose on these sites may be read, collected and used by other users over whom we have no control.
 Our firm are not responsible for any use, misuse or misappropriation by other users of any personal information that you contribute in this manner.

 The website may include links to third party websites.
 If you access those websites you will be subject to their respective privacy policies, the terms and conditions of which may differ from that of our firm.